scottfredericks/Personal-Website/src/blog/personal-website.md

 ![Viewing in the browser for the first time](/img/blog/personal-website/index_page_in_browser.png)

-If you're not familiar with Markdown, it'ss just a simple markup language that's liked by developers because it's easy to edit from a text editor, and it's easy to picture how the rendered version will look based on the text version.
+If you're not familiar with Markdown, it's just a simple markup language that's liked by developers because it's easy to edit from a text editor, and it's easy to picture how the rendered version will look based on the text version.
 For example, this Markdown:

 ```md
 # Level One Header